Become an Egg Donor

 How Are Egg Donors Paid and Compensated?

-Egg donation plays an integral role in helping intended parents build their families, which is why all OIF egg donors are compensated for their generous donations.
-OIF’s compensation varies based on different factors such as the number of eggs given, physical characteristics, educational background, and previous donation experience (if any).
+Egg donation plays an integral role in helping intended parents build their families, which is why all Alpha Fidelis egg donors are compensated for their generous donations.
+Alpha Fidelis’s compensation varies based on different factors such as the number of eggs given, physical characteristics, educational background, and previous donation experience (if any).
 On top of base compensation, donors may also receive reimbursements for certain expenses related to the donation process.
 These expenses might include travel costs, medical and psychological evaluations, legal expenses, egg donor insurance, medications, and any other expenses directly related to the donation.

 Starting at